mikro-orm/mikro-orm/docs/docs/migrations.md

 ## Providing transaction context

-In some cases you might want to control the transaction context yourself:
+In some cases we might want to control the transaction context ourselves:

 ```ts
 await orm.em.transactional(async em => {